AbdullahFarouk/iOSTutorial_HackMcGill/README.md

 * 9 Click Next and navigate to the place on your computer where you keep projects.
 Don't worry about naming the folder or anything like that, Xcode will handle it for you.
 * 10 Keep the Create Git Repository on My Mac checkbox selected, and click Create

-Awesome, so now you've created your first project file using XCode and our next step is to start making our Tip Calculator iOS App!
+Awesome, so now you've setup your first project file using XCode and our next step is to start making our Tip Calculator iOS App!

 ### Your First iOS App UI ###